pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 ### Simulation with CA

-**Note**: this section outlines one potential solution for Cluster Autoscaler.
-During code review it will be decided whether the actual implement is done like this.
-Other autoscalers will have to implement a similar logic if they don't use the in-tree dynamic resourceclaim scheduler plugin.

 The usual call sequence of a scheduler plugin when used in the scheduler is at program startup:
 - instantiate plugin